| Main Page |

 in a browser.
 The HTML document tells the browser to load and run

-an applet using the HTML tag <applet>.
-You
+an applet using the HTML tag <applet>

 can write and test your applet in Eclipse.
 This page will explain